benzAI-team/benzAI-team.github.io/graph_format.md

 # The graph file format

 The graph format aims to represent each benzenoid structure as a graph whose vertices correspond to its carbon atoms and an edge links two vertices if there is a bond between the two associated carbon atoms.
 It is a text format inspired from the [DIMACS](http://archive.dimacs.rutgers.edu/Challenges) format used to express graphs.
-We enrich the DIMACS form to deal with the hexagons formed by the carbon atoms, but also handle the coordinates of each carbon atom.
+We enrich the DIMACS format to deal with the hexagons formed by the carbon atoms, but also handle the coordinates of each carbon atom.
 We can note that the hydrogen atoms are not represented in such graphs because they can be easily deduced from the existing bonds.
-More precisely, each carbon that establishes only two bonds with other carbon atoms shares a bond with a hydrogen atom.
+More precisely, each carbon that establishes only bonds with two carbon atoms shares a bond with a hydrogen atom.

 ## Format description
 Each line starts with a letter (in lower case) which specifies the kind of this line.